vnavascues/solidity_playground/mastering_ethereum/truffle/09_SCSecurity/README.md

 [OpenZeppelin Contracts](https://github.com/OpenZeppelin/openzeppelin-contracts)

-The "fixed" version of the contracts instead of implementing their own version of "ownable" (an access control) use the **OpenZeppelin** `Ownable.sol` contract.
+The "fixed" version of the contracts use the **OpenZeppelin** `Ownable.sol` contract instead of implementing their own access control modifier.

 - [AttackFaulty.sol](contracts/reentrancy_attack/AttackFaulty.sol): a contract that exploits the reentrancy vulnerability of `EtherStoreFaulty.sol`.